 Introduction to Agile Project Management Frameworks

-n this article, we will have a look at two of the most common frameworks or methodologies used in the industry,
+In this article, we will have a look at two of the most common frameworks or methodologies used in the industry,

-Agile Project Management Frameworks
+Agile Project Management Frameworks: Scrum & Kanban

 One of the most popular and leading frameworks in the industry is called as Scrum Framework.
-The word “Scrum,” takes its origin from Scrummage and it became attached to project management came shortly after the profound and large-scale usage of it.
+The word “Scrum,” takes its origins from Scrummage and it became attached to project management came shortly after the profound and large-scale usage of it.

 The Product owner is the domain expert for the particular project or product.
 The product owner guarantees that the team members understand the vision of the product.
-Product owner is also the communication line between the end users, stakeholders and the development team and sets the expectations.
+The product owner is also the communication line between the end-users, stakeholders, and the development team and sets the expectations.

 A Sprint can last anywhere from a week to a month, depending on the iteration length decided by the team in conjunction with the product owner and stakeholders.
 Towards the end of the sprint or iteration, there will be a demo or sprint review, and then the development team will move on to subsequent sprints until the full product is completed.

 The development team will meet daily to review their progress of the development.
 These meetings are usually quick huddles, lasting a maximum of fifteen minutes.
-Project managers comprehend that by decomposing larger epics, themes and features into smaller timeboxed iterations or sprints, bugs are caught and addressed earlier.
+Project managers comprehend that by decomposing larger epics, themes, and features into smaller timeboxed iterations or sprints, bugs are caught and addressed earlier.

 Kanban differs from Scrum in a couple of ways.
-Kanban removes the timeboexed sprints or iterations and allows for continuous development of the product.
-The changes can be made at any point in development, whereas there is no change allowed during the execution of sprint in Scrum framework to avoid throwing off the schedule.
-Another big difference in leveraging the Kanban method of development is usage of cycle time.
-Cycle time is the amount of time it takes for a unit of work to travel through the team’s development process workflow i.e. from the moment the development of the work starts to the moment it goes into customer’s end or end users machine.
-Because in Kanban method of development, roles are not defined and skills are shared between the team members, the cycle time is shortened thereby allowing optimization of the development process.
+Kanban removes the timeboxed sprints or iterations and allows for continuous development of the product.
+The changes can be made at any point in development, whereas there is no change allowed during the execution of sprint in the Scrum framework to avoid throwing off the schedule.
+Another big difference in leveraging the Kanban method of development is the usage of cycle time.
+Cycle time is the amount of time it takes for a unit of work to travel through the team’s development process workflow i.e. from the moment the development of the work starts to the moment it goes into the customer’s end or end-users machine.
+Because in the Kanban method of development, roles are not defined and skills are shared between the team members, the cycle time is shortened thereby allowing optimization of the development process.

 Like Scrum framework, Kanban method also has desirable benefits.
-In Kanban, work is visualized on the board allowing continuous development, therefore the opportunities for wait time is minimized.
+In Kanban, work is visualized on the board allowing continuous development, therefore the opportunities for wait time are minimized.
 Kanban is the perfect approach for projects when change happens frequently and rapidly.

 Both Scrum and Kanban are lightweight frameworks with minimal sets of rules thus allowing more autonomy for the development team.
 Since Scrum and Kanban have some parallel concepts, project managers today are customizing the principles and practices of each framework to form a combined framework sometimes like Scrumban.
 Note that different project management methodologies have different strategies that help your team to overcome problems that may arise during the project’s delivery.

-In this article we discussed Agile Project Management Frameworks.
+In this article, we discussed Agile Project Management Frameworks.
 What agile project management methodology do you follow in your team?
 Do you have your own frameworks or have tailor existing frameworks to suit your needs?